-As an attempt to lower the speed of Covid-19’s transmission and keep people from getting it, multiple cities have asked their citizens to stay at home for their work.
-They also asked schools to do the same until the time that it is safe to go out again.
+To lower the speed of COVID-19 transmission, multiple cities asked their citizens to stay at home for their work.
+They also asked schools to do the same until the time it is safe to go out again.
 One of the great things about being productive after working or attending classes from home is that people can now have the time and luxury to do activities that they wanted to do before but did not have the time to do so.
 So, we listed these productive things to do during the coronavirus pandemic.

-Some of these tasks are more enjoyable than other tasks, but doing these at your own pace and time at the comfort of your own home, wherein you can enjoy doing work or school activities while doing something to ward off boredom makes one be more productive, motivated, and satisfied.
+Some of these tasks are more enjoyable than others.
+But doing these at your own pace and time in the comfort of your own home, wherein you can enjoy doing work or school activities.
+This is while doing something to ward off boredom makes one more productive, motivated, and satisfied.

-Listing here 10 productive things you can try to do inside the house during the Covid-19pandemic to be more productive:
+Listing here 10 productive things you can try to do inside the house during the Coronavirus pandemic to be more productive:

 Clean Out Your Closets

-You have the liberty whichever closet you want to start cleaning out; you can either declutter it or just clean it physically.
-Kitchen closets are a good start to clean out, check the expiration dates of the foods you have then use up the ones that are close to expiring and while you are at it, you can get rid of the old condiments, herbs and spices, and other food products that you think are not safe to eat up anymore.
-To physically clean your cabinets, you can start off by wiping the insides of the cabinets clean making it squeaky clean and good as new.
+You have the liberty of whichever closet you want to start cleaning out.
+You can either declutter it or just clean it physically.
+Kitchen closets are a good start to cleaning out.
+Check the expiration dates of the foods you have then use up the ones that are close to expiring.
+You can also get rid of the old condiments, herbs, and spices, and other food products that you think are not safe to eat up anymore.
+To physically clean your cabinets, you can start off by wiping the insides of the cabinets clean making them squeaky clean and good as new.
 Then, you can start putting aside the dishes, pans, or other kitchen equipment that you don’t see yourself using anymore in the future next.
 Let others use it and donate it when we’re free to go out again after the pandemic.

 Then move on to other closets and storage pantries in your home.
-It would also be good that while you are clearing out unused stuff in your house to start assembling your own emergency kit with these equipment that you will probably find while cleaning out: flashlight, batteries, water, first-aid items, and non-perishable food products.
-By doing this, you are both organized and one step closer to emergency preparedness.
+While you are clearing out unused stuff in your house start assembling your own emergency kit with this equipment that you will probably find while cleaning out.
+Things like flashlights, batteries, water, first-aid items, and non-perishable food products.
+You are both organized and one step closer to emergency preparedness.

 If you have thousands of photos on your phone, tablet, or other devices, go through all your photos there.
-It may be time to start deleting the photos you don’t want to see anymore, and organize the other ones by date or by occasion.
-This would be the great time to start your vacation album if you have been meaning to make one.
+You should start deleting the photos you don’t want to see anymore.
+And, organize the other ones by date or by occasion.
+This would be a great time to start your vacation album if you have been meaning to make one.

 Conduct a Safety Check

-It is advisable for smoke detectors to be checked and have the batteries replaced two times a year during daylight savings time.
-If you have forgotten to do so or did not have the time so you had to put it off, now is the best time to do a safety check.
-A safety check would also include checking your place’s plumbing, the pipes on your bathroom and kitchen sink, wires and cords of appliances, and being on the lookout for leaks or run down components.
-While visually checking these parts of your home, make a list of the repairs and upgrades that needs to be done based on what you have observed while conducting this safety check.
+You have to always check smoke detectors and have the batteries replaced two times a year during daylight savings time.
+Now is the best time to do a safety check.
+A safety check would also include checking your place’s plumbing, the pipes on your bathroom and kitchen sink, wires, and cords of appliances.
+And, being on the lookout for leaks or run-down components.
+Also, make a list of the repairs and upgrades that you need to do.
+This is based on what you have observed while conducting this safety check.

 Take an Online Class

-Multiple companies and websites are, for a limited time, now offering free access to some if not all of their programs and courses.
-This is a great time to take advantage of these classes and make it a challenge for yourself to finish any online class, be it an academic subject, an additional work skill, a hobby to cure cabin fever while being stuck at home, certification programs and many more!
-You can choose if you want to start with just a one-time class or finish one that lasts for a whole semester.
+Multiple companies and websites are now offering free access to some if not all of their programs and courses.
+This is a great time to take advantage of these classes.
+And, make it a challenge for yourself to finish any online class.
+Be it an academic subject, an additional work skill, a hobby to cure cabin fever while at home, certification programs, and many more!
+You can choose if you want to start with just a one-time class.
+Or, finish one that lasts for a whole semester.

-The virus can live off different surfaces and paper is not an exception, it would be best to lessen the use of it.
-It will be like killing two birds with one stone, keeping virus away and conserving trees.
-One use of paper to cut off is utility bills; go online and request your provider to send you paperless bills or statements.
+The virus can live off different surfaces and paper is not an exception.
+It would be best to lessen its use of it.
+It will be like killing two birds with one stone, keeping viruses away, and conserving trees.
+One use of paper to cut off is utility bills.
+Go online and request your provider to send you paperless bills or statements.
 Also having less paper mail means having less of something to make a mess of.
-If an account allows, you can opt for autopay while requesting for a digital bill.
-In this way, forgetting to pay the actual bill and having to pay a fine for paying late could be avoided.
-If you are online and checking your mail while requesting a digital bill, you can also declutter your mail and unsubscribe from email lists you don’t want to be included in anymore.
+If an account allows, you can opt for autopay while requesting a digital bill.
+Forgetting to pay the actual bill and having to pay a fine for paying late could be avoided.
+If you are online and checking your mail while requesting a digital bill, you can also declutter your mail.
+And, unsubscribe from email lists you don’t want to be included in anymore.

-In preparation for the future, having a will, an advanced medical directive, or a signed power of attorney could be considered as your safety net.
-And while you are cooped up at home, this is something that you could spend some time working on because lawyers can actually do business over the phone or have a video call scheduled to set you up.
-Checking up the beneficiaries listed on your investments and insurance is also something you could do during this time.
-Assuming that this won’t be something that you would use yet for a long time, having it tucked and prepared is nice then you won’t have to think about it again unless you would want something in it to be changed.
+In preparation for the future, having a will, an advanced medical directive, or a signed power of attorney could be considered your safety net.
+And while you are at home, this is something that you could spend some time working on because lawyers can actually do business over the phone.
+Or, have a video call scheduled to set you up.
+Checking up on the beneficiaries listed on your investments and insurance is also something you could do during this time.
+Assuming that this won’t be something that you would use yet for a long time.
+Also, having it tucked and prepared is nice then you won’t have to think about it again.
+Unless you would want something in it to be changed.

 Take Up a Hobby

 With everything going digital during this pandemic lockdown, even if you can’t go visit museums you can actually have a virtual tour inside it!
-Many institutions are making an advancement to technology wherein you can watch a livestream of a concert or an opera that you want, listen to e-books or podcasts.
+Many institutions are making advancements in technology wherein you can watch a live stream of a concert or an opera that you want, and listen to e-books or podcasts.
 Companies have also invested and innovated different technologies so that they can still serve people in the comfort of their homes; there are so many ways to enjoy the outside without actually going out thanks to the technology that we have right now.

 Complete a Home Inventory

 We hope you can be productive during this coronavirus pandemic.
 This pandemic has made a drastic change in the way we live and in the world, Advantage Insurance Solutions can get you the protection your family needs.
 Don’t hesitate to reach out here at Team AIS in Denver, CO if there is anything we can do to help you right now!
-Call us toll free at (877) 658-2472 today!